 top of page

-The Tillamook Forest Center offers K-12 students an opportunity to connect to a dynamic forest that holds many stories, lessons and opportunities for exploration and discovery.
-The center and its exhibits, coupled with experienced guides and the scenic Oregon Coast Range, offer unique meaningful and enriching learning experiences.
+The Tillamook Forest Center offers K-12 students an opportunity to connect to a dynamic forest.
+There are also self-guided opportunities for homeschools, scouts, and summer camps looking to visit the center.
+The Center and its exhibits, coupled with experienced guides and the scenic Oregon Coast Range, offer unique, meaningful, and enriching learning experiences.

 With a hands-on, student-centric approach to forest learning that is directly tied to Oregon’s state curriculum and benchmark standards, the Tillamook Forest Center’s education programs are highly regarded and in demand.
 We provide quality guided learning opportunities, with both pre-site and post-site activities included for trip leaders.

-• 1.
-Review all youth field trips and group visit information and requirements below or download a packet to review.
+To book a trip, you must review all youth field trips and group visit information and requirements below.

-• Forest education field trips and youth visits are offered Wednesday – Friday from September – November and March – June from 10 am – 3 pm.
+• At the Tillamook Forest Center, forest education field trips and youth visits are offered Wednesday – Friday from September – November and March – June from 10 am – 3 pm.
 The center is closed on Mondays and Tuesdays and throughout December, January, and February.
-Other group visits are upon request during operating hours.
+Other group visits are available upon request during operating hours.

 Programs are tied to state curriculum requirements and academic standards, and are aligned with Oregon Environmental Literacy, and Oregon Forest Literacy Programs.
 Most programs also include pre-visit and post-visit activities.

-• Groups will be charged $5 / person (including children).
-Teachers, aids, and bus drivers are admitted free.
+All groups will be charged $5 / person (including children).
+Teachers, aids, and bus drivers are admitted free for school field trips.
 One adult chaperone is admitted free for every five students/campers.
-Additional chaperones and siblings are $5 each (please bring no more than one chaperone for every three students for school groups).
+Additional chaperones and siblings are $5 each (please bring no more than one chaperone for every three students for school groups)

 • Cancellations prior to one month before the program date are refundable, minus a $50 administration fee.
 Cancellations made less than one month before the program date are not refundable.